adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #32 On the last (5th week) wrapping up the last examp to finish the 7-th class.

 #33 Completed!
 Now on the 8th and final class.
 There are 4-weeks in this class.
 Going to wrap up ASAP.

+#34 On the 2nd week of the 8th-class.
+There are a total of 4-weeks in this class.